 Since some churches have been successful with the small group model (a dialogue), it has caused many to question the primacy of preaching (a monologue) for the ever-connected modern audience.
 It was recently said that “in the contemporary church, small groups will increasingly become the primary way that the church goes forward, even more-so than preaching.”
 This is tragically misplaced thinking.
-We should not be alarmed by small group discipleship; however, we should be frightened when these measures are taken at the expense of preaching.
+We should not be intimidated by small group discipleship; however, we should be alarmed when it is pursued at the expense of preaching.

 While some have turned to small group discipleship to bridge the gap between experience and knowledge, the preaching of the Word is still the most important thing that happens in any church.

 The gradual shift away from the primacy of preaching to a small group culture is not happening because small groups are inherently more effective.
 Instead, small groups are more effective than the kind of preaching that people are offered in many churches.
 The shift is largely the outflow of an alarming deficit in our pulpit ministry: we drive John and Sarah to the altar, but we do not disclose to them the whole counsel of God.
 We do not satisfy their need for deep, ongoing spiritual formation, explain why we believe what we believe, or help them to think Biblically.
 Instead, we offer John and Sarah a grab bag of 5,000 inspirational three-point alliterated outlines.

 In the new era of small group discipleship, we must not forget that preaching is discipleship.
 We tend to think about discipleship and preaching as two separate things; rather, preaching is the main way that discipleship happens and small groups supplement the pulpit ministry.
 The preaching of the Word is still the most important thing that happens in any church; therefore, we must reevaluate our philosophy of preaching to meet the needs of the people in our pews.
 In short, we must establish expository preaching as the new norm.